kaochan/kaochan/README.md

 - 🔭 I’m currently working on ...a bot
 - 🌱 I’m currently learning ...java script
 - 👯 I’m looking to collaborate on ...not decided yet!!
-- 🤔 I’m looking for help with ...c++
+- 🤔 I’m looking for help with ...python

 - 📫 How to reach me: ...telegram @Animequote_writer
 - 😄 Pronouns: ...